 Maths (for details of days and times please speak to your maths teacher)

 ‘Maths in Motion’ – Grand Prix racing (Mr Young and Mrs Johnston)

 We hold our own Grand Prix season using the “Maths in Motion” software.
 Pupils can work on their car set-ups and conduct practice laps Monday-Thursday at lunchtimes in M1 in preparation for the race on Friday.
 We also take part in the Jaguar-sponsored national and international competitions with great success, and were the 2008 UK KS3 Champions and 2010 UK KS4 Runners-Up, as well as winning various national races and international races.
 The activity is open to Years 7 to 11.

-National Cipher Challenge (Mr Morris and Mrs Jennings)
+National Cipher Challenge (Mr Morris)